MayateDev/TextFileDB/README.md

 I expect many issues if columns are added to or deleted from tables when database file for that table already exists.
 There is no function to fix this as it is right now.

+To add columns should not be a big problem to fix as long as the columns from start doesnt get removed.
+My brain is working on how to fix so that columns can change under time.
+If column removed from DBContext then remove entries/column from text file.

+This will mean alot of string handling and so on, so this will be something that might will be developed over time.

 # Credits
 I have to give some credits to [**Tim Corey**](https://www.youtube.com/user/IAmTimCorey/featured).
 I got the idea to make this library watching